-A Case-level submission to the YJB of data for individual children is the principal requirement for YJSs.
+A case-level submission to the YJB of data for individual children is the principal requirement for YJSs.
 Some data must still be submitted at summary-level via web-forms.
-Data Submission Procedure section of this guidance provides the details of how these submissions take place.
+The Data Submission Procedure section of this guidance provides the details of how these submissions take place.

-S should always submit case level data via Connectivity.
-YJSs having issues with Connectivity should contact their CMS supplier in the first instance and then contact is unable to help.
+YJSs should always submit case level data via Connectivity.
+YJSs having issues with Connectivity should contact their CMS supplier in the first instance and then contact i2nsupport@necsws.com if the supplier is unable to help.
 If it is not possible to submit via Connectivity, a secure email with all XML parts in a single zip file will be accepted.